-Roosters are not needed
+Roosters are not needed for egg laying

 The skull is so thin that light can penetrate it, stimulating the gland below.
 The pituitary gland needs 14-16 hours of daylight stored before it will signal to the ovaries to release an ova.
-This is why chickens lay less in the short winter days.
-So to lay eggs, hens need light NOT a rooster.
+This is why chickens lay less in the short winter days and more in the spring/summer.
+In order to lay eggs, hens need light NOT a rooster.

 How can I tell if an egg is fertilized?